tomtheisen/stax/README.md

 ## Features
 Stax does lots of stuff, but here are the highlights and most interesting.

+### Step through debugger
+Stax's web environment features a debugger that lets you step through code as its executing.
+You can also break execution to find out why a program is in an infinite loop.
+When execution is broken, you can inspect all the internal state of the execution environment, including the register values, both stacks, and current instruction pointer.
+If you want to break at a certain point in code, you can use the programmatic breakpoint instruction, which is `` |` ``.

 ### Compressed string literals
 Stax has a variant of string literals suitable for compressing English-like text with no special characters.
 It is compressed using Huffman codes.
 It uses a different set of Huffman codes for every pair of preceding characters.
 The character weights were derived from a large corpus of English-like text.  `"Hello, World!"` could be written as  `` `jaH1"jS3!` ``.
 The language comes with a compression utility.